-- Majority of the police officers are under high stress.
+• Majority of the police officers are under high stress.
 More than 80 % of the officers were found to be under "High Stress".
-Some of them are even extremely stressed. - The officers have certain perception about their job.
-They see some positive things and some negative things in their job. - · These Positive and negative factors are found to affect
+Some of them are even extremely stressed.

+- The officers have certain perception about their job.
+They see some positive things and some negative things in their job. - · These positive and negative factors are found to affect the stress levels of officers.
+While positive factors reduce their stress levels, the negative factors increase their stress levels.

-- the stress levels of officers.
-While positive factors reduce their stress levels, the negative factors increase their stress levels. - The Positive factors about their job, which can help reduce their stress levels, are related to concern shown by their seniors during day to day working and the satisfaction derived out of the fact that they are serving the society. - The Negative factors about their job, which can help reduce their stress levels, are related to several challenges they face.
+- The positive factors about their job, which can help to reduce their stress levels, are related to concern shown by their seniors during day-to-day working and the sa-tisfaction derived out of the fact that they are serving the society. - The negative factors about their job, which can help to reduce their stress levels, are related to several challenges they face.
 The challenges are related to performance of duty, personal and behavioral issues. - There is a need to revisit the autocratic leadership style largely existing in the police department.
-The sensitivity and cooperation shown by superiors can help in reducing the stress levels among police officers.
+The sensitivity and cooperation shown by superiors can help to reduce the stress levels among police officers.